 We embarked on a replication and extension Registered Report of Fox and Rottenstreich (2003).
 We aimed to revisit the phenomenon to examine the reproducibility and replicability of the findings with an independent well-powered replication and extension Registered Report.
 This follows the recent growing recognition of the importance of reproducibility and replicability in psychological science (e.g., Nosek et al., 2022; Zwaan et al., 2018).

-We chose Fox and Rottenstreich (2003) based on several factors: its academic and practical impact, potential for improvements in methodology, and mixed findings in the literature.
+We chose Fox and Rottenstreich (2003) based on several factors: its academic and practical impact, the potential for improvements in methodology, and the mixed findings in the literature.

 Fox and Rottenstreich (2003)’s findings have had an impact on scholarly research in the domains of judgment bias, subjective probability estimation, and risk assessment.
-At the time of writing (June, 2024), there were 240 Google Scholar citations of the article and many important follow-up theoretical and empirical articles, such as Fox and Clemen (2005) and See et al. (2006)’s research on partition-dependent ignorance priors, exploring how these priors were influenced by individuals’ expertise and confidence levels.
+At the time of writing (February, 2025), there were 255 Google Scholar citations of the article and many important follow-up theoretical and empirical articles, such as Fox and Clemen (2005) and See et al. (2006)’s research on partition-dependent ignorance priors, exploring how these priors were influenced by individuals’ expertise and confidence levels.